jsborjesson/jsborjesson.github.io/_posts/2016-03-24-vim-folding-for-dummies.md

 * `zf` - folds the region selected by a motion or from visual mode (to fold a paragraph for example do `zfip` or `vipzf`)
 * `zo` - opens the fold under the cursor
 * `zR` - opens every fold

+For light, occasional use of folds, this is all you need.
+No settings required.